-- 1. Your filing status may be single, head of household, surviving spouse with dependent child, or married filing status 2 or 4.
-If your filing status is married filing separately on different returns (status 5), see Married Persons Filing Separately on Different Returns (status 5), later. - 2.
-The care was provided so you (and your spouse if filing jointly) could work or look for work.
-However, if you didn't find a job and have no earned income for the year, you can't take the credit or the exclusion.
-But if you or your spouse was a full-time student or disabled, see the instructions tor lines 4 and 5, later. - 3.
-The care must be for one or more qualifying persons. - 4.
-The person who provided the care wasn't your spouse, the parent of your qualifying child, or a person whom you can claim as a dependent.
-If your child provided the care, he or she must have been age 19 or older by the end of 2021, and he or she can't be your dependent. - 5.
-You report the required information about the care provider on line 1 and, if taking the credit, the information about the qualifying person on line 2.
+1. Your filing status may be single, head of household, surviving spouse with dependent child, or married filing status 2 or 4.
+If your filing status is married filing separately on different returns (status 5), see Married Persons Filing Separately on Different Returns (status 5), later.

+2. The care was provided so you (and your spouse if filing jointly) could work or look for work.
+However, if you did not find a job and have no earned income for the year, you can not take the credit or the exclusion.
+But if you or your spouse was a full-time student or disabled, see the instructions for Lines 4 and 5, later.

+3. The care must be for one or more qualifying persons.

+4. The person who provided the care was not your spouse, the parent of your qualifying child, or a person whom you can claim as a dependent.
+If your child provided the care, he or she must have been age 19 or older by the end of 2023, and he or she cannot be your dependent.

+5. You report the required information about the care provider on Line 1 and, if taking the credit, the information about the qualifying person on Line 2.
+AR2241 Inst.
+Pg 1 (R 8/15/2023)